Prefix-bounded matrices: Abstract

 \section{Abstract}

 By unifying various earlier extensions of alternating sign matrices (ASMs), we introduce the notion of prefix-bounded matrices (PBMs).
-It is shown that the convex hull of these matrices forms the intersection of two special (called laminar) g-polymatroids.
-This implies (in a more general form) that the linear inequality system given by Behrend and Knight~\cite{behrend2007higher} and by Striker~\cite{striker2007alternating, striker2009alternating} for describing the polytope of alternating sign matrices is TDI, confirming a recent conjecture of Edmonds.
-By relying on the polymatroidal approach, we derive a characterization for the existence of prefix-bounded matrices meeting upper and lower bound requirements on their entries.
+It is shown that the convex hull of these matrices forms the intersection of two special generalized polymatroids.
+This implies --- in a more general form --- that the linear inequality system given by Behrend and Knight~\cite{behrend2007higher} and by Striker~\cite{striker2007alternating, striker2009alternating} for describing the polytope of alternating sign matrices is totally dual integral (TDI), confirming a recent conjecture of Edmonds~\cite{Edmonds2024_talk2, Edmonds2024_talk1}.
+By relying on the polymatroidal approach, we derive a characterization for the existence of prefix-bounded matrices meeting lower and upper bounds on their entries.

-Furthermore, we point out that the constraint matrix of the linear system describing the convex hull of PBMs (in particular, ASMs) is a network matrix.
-This implies that (a) standard network flow techniques can be used to manage algorithmically optimization and structural results on PBMs obtained via g-polymatroids, (b) the linear system is actually box-TDI, and (c) the convex hull of PBMs has (a sharpened form of) the integer Carath\'eodory property, in particular, the integer decomposition property.
-This latter feature makes it possible to confirm (in an extended form) an elegant conjecture of Brualdi and Dahl~\cite{brualdi2023multi} on the decomposability of a so-called $k$-regular alternating sign matrix as the sum of $k$ pattern-disjoint ASMs.
+Furthermore, we point out that the constraint matrix of the linear system describing the convex hull of PBMs, in particular ASMs, is a network matrix.
+This implies that (a) standard network-flow techniques can be used to manage algorithmically optimization and structural results on PBMs obtained via g-polymatroids, (b) the linear system is actually box-TDI, and (c) the convex hull of PBMs admits a sharpened form of the integer Carath\'eodory property, in particular, the integer decomposition property.
+This latter feature makes it possible to confirm an extended form of an elegant conjecture of Brualdi and Dahl~\cite{brualdi2023multi} on the decomposability of a so-called $k$-regular alternating sign matrix as the sum of $k$ pattern-disjoint ASMs.\\

 {\bf Keywords}: \ alternating sign matrices, generalized polymatroids, network flows, polynomial algorithms, totally unimodular matrices, min-max and feasibility theorems.